Offshore company formation in Mauritius

 - either a majority of the Board of Director’s meetings are held, or where the executive management of the company is regularly exercised.

-If a company does not meet these requirements, it is considered as non-resident.
-As such, the Authorised Company’s income will not be subject to tax in Mauritius.
+If a company does not meet these conditions, it is considered an offshore company and non-resident for tax purposes.
+This means that the Authorised Company’s income will not be subject to tax in Mauritius.
 Unlike the GBC, an Authorised Company cannot benefit from the network of DTAAs that Mauritius has with various countries.

 An Authorised Company shall have, at all times, a registered agent in Mauritius, which shall be a Management Company.
-Sunibel is duly licensed by the Financial Services Commission to act as a Management Company in Mauritius and has the experience to accompany you in the formation and incorporation of your offshore company.
+Sunibel is duly licensed by the FSC to act as a Management Company in Mauritius and has the experience to accompany you in the formation and incorporation of your offshore vehicle.
 Our duties towards Authorised Companies, as registered agent, include:

-- filing of return of income with the Mauritius Revenue Authority (MRA);
+- filing of return of income with the MRA;

-- filing of a financial summary with the Financial Services Commission (FSC);
+- filing of a financial summary with the FSC;

 - filing of any document required under relevant Acts;